-The reasons are all different; some do this for religious reasons, others for self expression, aesthetic reasons, shock value and for some it’s a cultural ritual.
+The reasons are all different.
+Some do this for religious reasons, others for self expression, aesthetic reasons, or shock value.
+For some it’s a cultural ritual.

 I think it’s fascinating when you travel to see all these different styles of body art around the world, and I’ve also noticed that more and more seem to start blending together.

 Many of the body art you can find around the world is still too much (over the top) for many people in the West to handle, so today I am going to share the 5 I personally am most fascinated by:

 Scarification is present in many cultures, especially in Africa, and also in Papua New Guinea.

 In the Sepik tribe in New Guinea scarification is an initiation rite for young men.

 They slice the mens’ chest, back, and buttocks with a bamboo edge to test their strength and self-discipline.

 The Sepik tribe believe that crocodiles created the humans, and the scars in their scarification represent teeth marks of the crocodile that “swallowed” the young man during the ceremony.

 Scarification in the West is growing in popularity, as a way for young people to stand out and be ‘different’.